fharper/coffeechat/scripts/README-TEMPLATE.md

 - Create pull request template
 - Create a CONTRIBUTION.md
 - Better formatting of the list including city & country (suggestions welcome here).

+## Acknoledgements

+The idea of a coffee chat resource list is  coming from [Julien Lengrand-Lambert.](https://www.linkedin.com/in/julienlengrand/).